nehaljwani/team.exiv2.org/book/IMaEA.md

 } // TiffImage::visit
 ```

 JpegImage::accept() navigates the chain of segments.
 When he finds the embedded TIFF in the APP1 segment, he does this.
-This is very similar to how the TimeImage for the Nikon makernote is created and navigated.
+This is very similar to how the TiffImage for the Nikon makernote is created and navigated.

 ```cpp
             // Pure beauty.
 Create a TiffImage and ask him to entertain the visitor